zanetaylor/zane.im/README.md

-# A simple personal site
+# Just a little place of my own

 It has text, links, colors, and smells like fresh baked cookies.